 In 2006, a IUCN program began to relocate threatened lemur species.
 During this program, three groups of diademed sifakas and several black and white ruffed lemurs were taken from destroyed forest areas and resettled in Analamazaotra.
 Since 2007, Andasibe-Mantadia belongs to UNESCO world nature heritage sites.
 Near the park entry of Analamazaotra, there’s a small orchid garden including a small lake, which is part of the national park, too.

-Andasibe is a well developed place and might be one of the most visited national parks of Madagascar.
-In and around Andasibe, there are several really nice hotels and lodges, which have raisen their prices meanwhile due to the uninterrupted stream of tourists.
+Andasibe is a well-developed place and might be one of the most visited national parks in Madagascar.
+In and around Andasibe, there are several really nice hotels and lodges, which have raised their prices meanwhile due to the uninterrupted stream of tourists.
 You will also find small souvenir shops and a lot of restaurants.
-The park office is located few kilometres from Andasibe’s train station, directly at the park entry of Analamazaotra.
+The park office is located few kilometers from Andasibe’s train station, directly at the park entry of Analamazaotra.
 This is where you pay entry fees and get a local guide.

 Flora & Fauna:

-Andasibe-Mantadia is inhabited by more than 100 bird species, endless amphibians, reptiles, insects and 14 lemur species.
-The loudest and most famous animal is the Indri (Indri indri) jumping through the tree tops, whose calls reach far away through the forest and awake many guests in the morning.
+Andasibe-Mantadia is inhabited by more than 100 bird species, endless amphibians, reptiles, insects, and 14 lemur species.
+The loudest and most famous animal is the Indri (Indri indri) jumping through the treetops, whose calls reach far away through the forest and awake many guests in the morning.
 Diademed sifakas (Propithecus diadema) and black and white ruffed lemurs (Varecia variegata) live inside these rainforests, too.
-All three species as well as several others can be watched inside the national park quite well, especially Indris and diademed sifakas are rather used to humans and may be watched sometimes in only few metres distance.
+All three species as well as several others can be watched inside the national park quite well, especially Indris and diademed sifakas are rather used to humans and may be watched sometimes in only a few meters distance.

 Reptile lovers will be lucky to see a subspecies of the Parson’s chameleon, Calumma parsonii cristifer, but also other chameleons like.
 Calumma brevicorne or Furcifer wilsii.
-Day geckos live all around the park and often you find them on huts and palm trees taking sun baths.
+Day geckos live all around the park and often you find them on huts and palm trees taking sunbaths.
 The completely harmless Malagasy tree boa (Sanzinia madagascariensis) crawls on the ground and climbs trees here, too.
-Insect lovers can discover strange, only here occuring bugs like lantern bugs (Zanna pauliani) or the famous giraffe necked weevil (Trachelophorus giraffae).
+Insect lovers can discover strange, only here occurring bugs like lantern bugs (Zanna pauliani) or the famous giraffe necked weevil (Trachelophorus giraffae).
 Do you prefer plants?
-Then Andasibe could be your favourite, too: Rare orchids, a huge number of tree ferns and other endemic plants offer pure variety.
-Unfortunately, the endemic flora is interrupted in several places by invasive introduced species like european pine, australian eucalyptus or asian bamboo.
+Then Andasibe could be your favorite, too: Rare orchids, a huge number of tree ferns and other endemic plants offer pure variety.
+Unfortunately, the endemic flora is interrupted in several places by invasive introduced species like European pine, Australian eucalyptus, or Asian bamboo.
 But the local people strive to stem the growth of these intruders.